 However, use of the treaty to avoid payment of the excise tax requires that the policy owner include Form 8833 with his or her tax return in each year when premium payments are made.

-Until the 1997 Taxpayer’s Relief Act, it was legal to make a tax deferred exchange of a U.S. life insurance contract for a foreign life insurance contract.
-The 1997 law included a provision that some commentators believe prohibits tax-free exchanges of life insurance or annuity contracts from a U.S. to a foreign insurer.
+Until the 1997 Taxpayer’s Relief Act, it was legal to make a tax-deferred exchange of a U.S. life insurance contract for a foreign life insurance contract.
+The 1997 law included a provision that some commentators believe prohibits tax-free exchanges of life insurance or annuity contracts from the U.S. to a foreign insurer.

 Asset Manager for your Offshore Life Insurance

-Offshore life insurance gives the investor a chance to select an asset manager, whereas retail insurance product does not, and it can be used as an investment vehicle whose main goals are income, capital gains and estate tax savings.
-Proper structure also allows for a high degree of asset protection, while maximizing investment choices and incurring as little insurance cost as possible.
+Offshore life insurance gives the investor a chance to select an asset manager, whereas a retail insurance product does not, and it can be used as an investment vehicle whose main goals are income, capital gains and estate tax savings.
+The proper structure also allows for a high degree of asset protection, while maximizing investment choices and incurring as little insurance cost as possible.

 Implementing an offshore life insurance as an offshore investment vehicle is sophisticated and there are drawbacks or many traps for the unwary.
-Some of the tax traps that have to be addressed for your specific situation, that you should discuss with a tax professional the following:
+Some of the tax traps that have to be addressed for your specific situation, which you should discuss with a tax professional, are the following: